Kotlin/dokka/docs/topics/runners/gradle.md

         <p>The contents of the specified files are parsed and embedded into documentation as module and package descriptions.</p>
         <p>
             See <a href="https://github.com/Kotlin/dokka/tree/master/examples/gradle/dokka-gradle-example">Dokka gradle example</a>
-            for an example of how to use it and what it looks like.
+            for an example of what it looks like and how to use it.
         </p>
     </def>
     <def title="platform">